lucabodd/esxi-vm-deploy/README.md

-# ESXi-vm-deploy
+# esxi-vm-deploy
-Offering a golang program to automate vm installation on a ESXi host.
+Offering a golang program to automate vm installation on a esxi host.
 The program will be asking for some informations, templating a .vmk file, creating a virtual disk and installing operating system via embedded BOOTP python server.
 Before starting the automatic deployment of virtual machines you will need to tune up your system in order to be able to run program.
 To run this program you will need: